Nexfinity/CakeyBot-Wiki/moderation/warnings.md

 This will NOT be applied on:
 * The `/warnings` command when ran by a moderator
+* When the "View Warnings" button is pressed on the `/warn` confirmation message
 * The website dashboard audit logs
 * When a warning is triggered/created via automod or button press